TheDingodile/RL_gymnasium/README.md

 - **batch_size**:
 When training, how big of a batch size do you want to use.

-In general, not all combinations of hyper-parameters is able to run.
-For example, not all environments has a continious version, so choosing continious on a non-continious version might crash the program.
-Likewise, choosing you want to sample actions from a normal-distribution given you have a discrete action space will also crash the program.
-However, the program should be able to handle most of the combinations.

 - **learning_rate**:
 The learning rate of the model.